-Join Justin Seeley for an in-depth discussion in this video Understanding the need for HiDPI graphics, part of Creating Retina Graphics with Photoshop and Illustrator.
+Join Justin Seeley for an in-depth discussion in this video Understanding the need for HiDPI graphics, part of Photoshop and Illustrator: Creating Retina Graphics.

 - In this movie we're gonna be breaking down the term Retina Graphics.
 You've probably heard that term, Retina Screen, many times.
 And you may have also heard the term HiDPI or H-I-D-P-I at a time or two as well.
 What you may not know is that these terms are essentially interchangeable.
 Retina is a marketing term coined by Apple to describe their high resolution devices whereas HiDPI is the term used by almost all other manufacturers to describe their high resolution screens.
 In order for any screen to be considered a "Retina" or HiDPI display, it must not show any discernible pixelation when a device is held at or viewed from a normal distance from the viewer's eyes.